drew-chen/boundless/docs/understandingTheCode.md

 we want to undo any unsaved changes.
 Within the settings sub-page, a (deep) copy of the most recently saved settings data is when the settings page is created or when the settings page is saved.
-When the reset callback is called, the settings state is set using Vue.set() to the older saved copied state.
+When the reset callback is called, the settings state is set using [Vue.set()](https://vuejs.org/v2/api/#Vue-set) to the older saved copied state.

-3. To cancel, the dialog is closed and navigation is cancelled.
+3. To cancel, the dialog is closed and navigation is canceled.

 ### Controlling navigation